Chen-Wang-CUHK/KG-KE-KR-M/README.md

     - 2.2 The duplicated samples with the **KP20k** traning dataset itself, the **KP20k** validation dataset, the **KP20k** testing dataset, the **Inspec** testing dataset, the **Krapivin** testing dataset, the **NUS** testing dataset, and the **SemEval** testing dataset.
 20,816 duplicated samples are filtered.
 We regard two samples (papers) are duplicated when either condition a or condiation b is satisfied:
        - a.
 The Jaccard similarity between the corresponding non-stop-word sets of these two papers is larger or equal than 0.7.
        - b.
 The title of two papers are the same.

 Finally, we obtain 509,818 valid data samples.
 # Data preprocess
 1. We lowercase, tokenize (use [stanfordcorenlp](https://github.com/Lynten/stanford-corenlp)), and replace the digit with "\<digit\>" token for all the text.
 You can download the processed data [here](https://www.dropbox.com/s/lgeza7owhn9dwtu/Processed_data_for_onmt.zip?dl=1).
    - The `*_context_filtered.txt` files and `*_context.txt` files store the context of each paper (i.e. the title + ". \<eos\>" + the abstract).
    - The `Training/word_kp20k_training_keyword_filtered.txt` and `Validation/word_kp20k_validation_keyword_filtered.txt` store the keyphrases of the training and validation datasets respectively.
 Each line is a keyphrase.
    - The `*_key_indicators_filtered.txt` files store the keyword indicators for each context token. `I` (`O`) means the corresponding context token is (not) a keyword.
 A context token is regarded as a keyword if (1) it is a non-stop-word and (2) it is one token of one of the gold keyphrases of this paper.
    - The `*_context_nstpws_sims_retrieved_keyphrases_filtered.txt` files store the concatenated retrieved keyphrases of the top 3 similar papers.
-The retrieved keyphrases are split by a `\<eos\>` token.
+The retrieved keyphrases are split by a `<eos>` token.
 We utilize Jaccard similarity score between the non-stop-word sets of the two papers as the similarity score.
 For all the training, validation, and testing datasets, we use the filtered **KP20k** training dataset as the retrieval corpus.
    - The `Testing\*_context_nstpws_sims_retrieved_scores_filtered.txt` files store the retrival score of each retrieved keyphrase, which is the corresponding Jaccard similarity score between the retrieved paper and the original paper.
+   - The `Testing\*_testing_keyword.txt` files store the keyphrases of each testing paper.
+Each line contains all the keyphrases of a testing paper, which are split by a `;` token.
 # Run our model
 The source code will be available soon.
 # Citation